-- A valid ID document, for example a passport, which should be no more than 10 years old and valid for three months longer than the date specified as the end of the visa period;
+- A valid ID document, for example, a passport, which should be no more than 10 years old and valid for three months longer than the date specified at the end of the visa period;

 - Proof that you have enough money for the trip – at least EUR 34 per day.
 You could take bank statements or traveller’s cheques, for example.
 If you don’t have enough money yourself, you will need a relation to complete a ‘proof of sponsorship’ form (see above) and include evidence of their own income (click here for current amounts), their employment contract and three payslips;

 - Proof that you have medical insurance for the duration of your trip, with a minimum coverage of EUR 30,000;